-Snorkel with some of the 1,500 species of fish that live on the Reef.
+Snorkel with some of the 1,500 species of fish at the Great Barrier Reef

 Board the Coral Expeditions II small ship for an afternoon departure from Cairns.
-While departing Cairns and cruising Trinity Bay, there is time to settle in and discover “home” for the next four nights.
+While departing Cairns and cruising Trinity Bay, there is time to settle in and discover “home” for the next five days.
 In the evening, join the crew and traveling companions on the top deck to enjoy a glass of champagne while cruising northward, passing Double Island and the pretty beach-side village of Palm Cove.
 Admire a spectacular sunset over the World Heritage-listed rainforest of the Macalister Range.
+Enjoy the Captain’s Welcome Seafood Buffet.

 Take the morning to discover historical Cooktown, which is steeped in history with buildings dating back to the 1870s.
 It was here that the famous explorer Captain James Cook took refuge during his voyage of discovery after claiming Australia as a British colony in 1770.
 Visit Cooktown’s fascinating historical museum, featuring original artifacts from Cook’s ship – Endeavour.
 See the original anchor and cannon, jettisoned overboard after Endeavour struck a reef and began taking on water.
 Perhaps visit the Botanic Gardens, and catch a glimpse of some native Australian wildlife including kangaroos and wallabies.

 Visit one of the remote uninhabited islands of the Great Barrier Reef.
 Join a marine biologist for a glass bottom boat tour over the colorful coral gardens and discover some of the 1500 species of tropical fish that call the reef home.
-Perhaps go snorkeling for an up-close view of the hundreds of varieties of coral growing on this section of reef.
-The experienced crew will be on hand to provide assistance, advice and guided snorkeling tours for less experienced swimmers.
+Perhaps go snorkeling or scuba diving for an up-close view of the hundreds of varieties of coral growing on this section of reef.
+The experienced crew is on hand to provide assistance, advice, and guided snorkeling tours for less-experienced swimmers.

 Awaken moored beside beautiful Lizard Island.
 The energetic may join guides on a walk to “Cook’s Look” on the island’s peak (hiking shoes or boots are recommended).
 It was from here, the highest lookout on this part of the reef, that Captain Cook was able to navigate a safe passage back through the treacherous waters after repairing the Endeavour near Cooktown over 200 years ago.
 A photographer’s delight, the views from the lookout over the World Heritage-listed reef and surrounding tropical islands are magnificent.